Last time we found how to find the perfect pot size for autoflowering plants and now we need to see what to put in those pots.

 Light or heavy

 First thing you need to know before buying your growing medium is – autoflower plants love to grow in “airy” growing medium.
 Airy means that the growing medium should be very spongy and allow the root mass to penetrate it well.
-If the soil is not “light” enough then the roots will struggle to penetrate the ground and that will stress the plant.
-Heavy soil will also stress the autoflower plant by not allowing the roots to get enough oxygen and not allowing the water to penetrate the soil, leaving some dry spots in the middle.
+If the soil is not “light” enough then the roots will struggle to penetrate the ground and that will stress your plant.
+Heavy soil will also stress autoflower plants by not allowing the roots to get enough oxygen and not allowing the water to penetrate the soil, leaving some dry spots in the middle.
 If the growing mix is too “light” then roots won’t be able to hold, support the plant and it will easily roll over.
 Too light soil will also struggle to hold water and will dry up in short amount of time.

 This means that you should look for a growing medium that is airy, but if you can’t get a hold of such a thing then ad some Perlite to increase the water drainage and root penetration.